Fawazahfr/Continuous_Learning/Backend/Langs/Go.md

 <ins>Gomock</ins>: You can easily install create mocks for testing using gomock, which is an intelligent automation of mock testable data types for specific tests you've created.

 <ins>Gotests</ins>: Works well with gomock, go tests allows you to create tests (unit, integration, etc. but usually unit) that can be run all at once with an easy test command, allowing a user to ensure regression compatability constantly, and check is small changes don't break everything.
 It also uses a file name system that allows you to modularize tests and code and various requirements, and helps to ensure that all lines of code are being tested.

+### What Does This Mean

+**<-**: This is essentially queueing into the channel to the left of the arrow.
+If there is nothing to the right, it is like a 'halt and wait for a queue item to come in' line

+**Context**: A context is simply a type that carries cancel signals, timed deadlines, and other request-based values and communication between processes and through different APIs.
+Incoming requests coming to a server should create a context that sets the configurations for that request, and outgoing calls to servers should accept a context to work with.
+Function calls between two servers must work within the context, and can spawn child contexts from that context.
+But if the parent context gets cancelled, so do all the children and resources allocated to it.

+**Defer Function**: A defer function is a function whose arguments and setep is evaluated and prepared as soon as it is read, but it does not exectue immediately; rather it is deferred to activating until the function after it executes.
+Useful for example with cancelling a context after it is utilized in some communication.